-Nashville native James Threalkill is a painter whose artwork celebrates acclamation for life well lived.
-The vibrant palette, gamut of texture, and subtle abstraction that he exhibits in his paintings exude a feeling of vigor, entice a sense of spontaneity, explore resonance within a still image.
-Such artistic practice characterizes a style of work described as Expressive Realism, an area of painting that teases the tension between figurative and nonrepresentational art.
+Nashville native James Threalkill is a painter whose artwork celebrates a life well-lived.
+The vibrant palette, gamut of texture, and subtle abstraction exhibited in his paintings exude a feeling of vigor, entice a sense of spontaneity, and explore resonance within a still image.
+His style of work is best described as Expressive Realism, an area of painting that teases the tension between figurative and nonrepresentational art.

 Threalkill's endeavors have received national recognition.
-Collaborating with artist Michael McBride and Metro Nashville school teachers Gracie Porter, Claudette Mitchell and Patricia Cousins, they developed a groundbreaking children's book series titled Visions: African American Experiences, which was featured on the television program "Sesame Street."
-Threalkill's artwork has also been featured in international films and television series including "Snow Dogs" with Cuba Gooding, Jr. and James Coburn, "The Jamie Foxx Show" and "Living Single."
+He collaborated with artist Michael McBride and Metro Nashville school teachers to develop the groundbreaking children's book series, Visions: African American Experiences.
+The book was later featured on the television program Sesame Street.
+Threalkill's artwork has also been featured in international films and television series, including Snow Dogs with Cuba Gooding, Jr. and James Coburn, The Jamie Foxx Show, and Living Single.
 Threalkill continues to reside in Nashville.

 CHAUVET Arts | 215 Rep. John lewis Way N | Nashville, TN 37219 | Art@ChauvetArts.com | 615.
 278. 9086